SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-tomcat-opentelemetry.md

 #### Visitor Locations

-The **Apache Tomcat - Visitor Locations** dashboard provides a high-level view of Tomcat visitor geographic locations both worldwide and in the United States.
-Dashboard panels also show graphic trends for visits by country over time and visits by U.S. region over time.
+The **Apache Tomcat - Visitor Locations** dashboard provides a high-level view of Tomcat visitor geographic locations both worldwide and in the U.S. Dashboard panels also show graphic trends for visits by country over time and visits by U.S. region over time.

 - Worldwide.
 Uses a geo lookup operation to display worldwide visitor locations by IP address on a map of the world, which allows you to see a count of hits per location for the last 24 hours.
 - Visits by Country Over Time.
 Displays the number of visitors by country in a stacked column chart on a timeline for the last hour.